kurucu/mastodon-backup/README.md

 Add this line to the crontab for your `root` user, to run the backup daily and to generate a log.

-The `3` is for 3am - assuming the time on your server is UTC, you may want to adjust this for where you are.
-For example, mine runs at 17 (i.e. 5pm), which is around 3am in Australia/Melbourne, depending on the time of year.

 ```bash
 0 3 * * * /opt/mastodon-backup/backup.sh > /opt/mastodon-backup/logs/backup.log 2>&1
 ```

-This, optional one, restarts your server weekly.
+This, optional, one restarts your server weekly at midnight on a Sunday.

 ```bash
 0 0 * * 0 /sbin/shutdown -r now
 ```

+> Note: The `3` in the first one is for 3am.
+Assuming the time on your server is UTC, you may want to adjust this for where you are.
+For example, mine runs at 17 (i.e. 5pm), which is around 3am in Australia/Melbourne, depending on the time of year.
+> You can use `timedatectl` to check the time and date on your server.

 ### Automatic media cleanup